BekirKocabas/kubernetes_handson/kubernetes-15-networkpolicy/README.md

 exit
 ```

-- This time it isn't work.
+- This time it doesn't work.
 Because there must be a pod labeled with `role: frontend` under the namespace labled with `kubernetes.io/metadata.name: clarusshop-ns`.

 - Add `role: frontend` label to `spec.template.metadata.labels` field in the `clarusshop.yaml` file and try again.
 So, we can connect the `clarusdb` pod from `clarusshop` pod.